For Faculty & Staff

 The following policy is in now effect for use of the Conference Center for Smith business.

-Internal departments will not be charged a rental fee to use the Conference Center under the following conditions:
+Internal departments will not be charged a rental fee to use the Conference Center under the conditions below.
+(Only the space fee is waived; the client must still pay for catering, AV, custodial services, etc., and a 20% administration fee.)

 The event must take place on a regular administrative work day (M-F, excluding holidays).